West Falls Church station: History

-In 1999, the station was renamed West Falls Church–VT/UVA, when the initialisms for Virginia Tech and the University of Virginia were added to the station's name, two years after the dedication of the shared graduate center.
+In 1999, the station was renamed West Falls Church–VT/UVA when the acronym for Virginia Tech and the University of Virginia were added to the station's name, two years after the dedication of the shared graduate center.
 These initialisms were moved to a subtitle location on November 3, 2011.

 In May 2018, Metro announced an extensive renovation of platforms at twenty stations across the system.
-The platforms at the West Falls Church station would be rebuilt starting in late 2020.
+The West Falls Church station platforms would be rebuilt starting in late 2020.

 From May 23 until August 15, 2020, this station was closed due to the platform reconstruction project which closed stations west of Ballston–MU station.
 On August 16, 2020, the station reopened as the Orange Line terminus when Silver and Orange Line trains were able to bypass East Falls Church station.

-On September 11, 2022, the station's name was changed to drop the "UVA" initialism from the subtitle name, leaving the full name as West Falls Church–VT.